iUsmanN/CrowdCast_iOS/README.md

 Crowd Cast is a side project aimed at showcasing my programming style and some of the technologies that I have worked with over time with Swift in iOS.

-The app includes the following programming practices:
+The app includes the following programming practices (Examples attached):

 - MVVM
 ```swift